praetorian-inc/gladius/README.md

 Watches responder log for `*NTLM*txt` files.
 For each file found, parses output, creates a temp file containing the new hashes, and passes this to hashcat with the correct hash type

 ```
-To watch for NTLM hashes from hashdump, simply create a file with NTLM hashes from hashdump and drop a file with `hashdump` in its name in the Responder `watch_path` directory.
+To watch for NTLM hashes from hashdump, simply create a file with NTLM hashes from hashdump and drop a file with `hashdump` in its name in the Responder directory.
-Note: Will have to manually examine output in `./PROJECT/responderhander_out/*` to check for results from `hashdump` cracking.
+Note: Will have to manually examine output in `./engagement/responderhander_out/*` to check for results from `hashdump` cracking.
 ```

 #### Credentials